Trump administration closing PLO mission in Washington

 "We reiterate that the rights of the Palestinian people are not for sale, that we will not succumb to US threats and bullying," Erekat said in a statement.
 "Accordingly, we continue to call upon the International Criminal Court to open its immediate investigation into Israeli crimes."

-One issue the U.S. has had with the Palestinian Authority had been its stipends paid to the families of Palestinians killed, injured or jailed for attacks on Israel.
+One issue the U.S. has had with the Palestinian Authority are the stipends paid to the families of Palestinians killed, injured or jailed for attacks on Israel.
 Israel and the Trump administration have repeatedly demanded that those payments from a so-called "martyrs' fund" be halted because they encourage terrorism.
 PA President Mahmoud Abbas has refused to do so.

 The State Department announced earlier this month that the United States is ending its decades of funding for the U.N. agency that helps Palestinian refugees.
 A week earlier, the administration slashed bilateral U.S. aid for projects in the West Bank and Gaza.